UniLauX/UniNet/README.md

 # UniNet

-UniNet is a social network, rather than a neureal network.
+UniNet is a social network, rather than a neural network.

 Focus: Computer Vision, Deep Learning and Robotics.